umeshyadav7988/Shared-Wishlist-App/README.md

 # 📝 Shared Wishlist App

-A real-time collaborative wishlist app where multiple users can create, manage, and interact with shared wishlists — perfect for group shopping plans, events, or gift planning.
+A real time collaborative wishlist app where multiple users can create, manage, and interact with shared wishlists perfect for group shopping plans, events, or gift planning.

 ## 📂 Repository